deep-diver/image_search_with_natural_language/README.md

 https://user-images.githubusercontent.com/22957388/124558759-926c6e00-de58-11eb-8d3a-88e919655ca5.mp4

-You can also visit this URL for interacting with the application: http://deep-diver.github.io/image_search_with_natural_language/.
+You can visit this URL for interacting with the application: http://deep-diver.github.io/image_search_with_natural_language/.
+You can also check out this [Colab Notebook](https://colab.research.google.com/github/deep-diver/image_search_with_natural_language/blob/main/notebooks/Image_Search_CLIP.ipynb) that accompanies this project.

-For details, please refer to this blog post (link to be updated.)

 ## Participants